omerbsezer/Fast-Kubernetes/K8s-Kubeadm-Cluster-Setup.md

 This scenario shows how to create K8s cluster on virtual PC (multipass, kubeadm, containerd)

 When creating K8s cluster with Ubuntu and Windows, please use **Ubuntu 20.04, and Windows 2019 Server**.
-Because tested, and stable run on Ubuntu 20.04 and Windows 2019 Server:
+Because tested, and stable run on Ubuntu 20.04 and Windows 2019 Server.

 **Easy way to create K8s Cluster with Ubuntu20.04 (Control-Plane, Workers) and Windows 2019 Server:**